With all-new design and several mechanical updates, the 2017 Maruti Swift Dzire is priced between Rs 5.42 lakh – Rs 9.39 lakh.

 |Transmission||5-speed MT & AMT|

-The front looks completely different from the predecessor with a new hexagonal grille, slightly reshaped projector headlamps with LED units and LED daytime running lights.
-The revised bumper and fog lamps add more its new appearance.
+The front profile is a far cry from the previous model that carried a small grille up front.
+Sporting a new hexagonal grille, slightly reshaped projector headlamps with LED units and LED daytime running lights, the face of the new Dzire looks appealing.
+Additonally, the bumper and fog lamps have been revised.
 Also See – New Maruti Dzire Picture Gallery & Details

 The new 2017 Dzire comes in a choice of six paint schemes – Oxford Blue, Sherwood Brown, Gallant Red, Magma Grey, Silky Silver and Pearl Arctic White.

 The subcompact sedan segment came into existence long back.
 While Tata Motors gave birth to the subcompact sedan space, Maruti Swift Dzire took it to a new height.
 Ruling the segment for long, Dzire is hands down the most popular model in its league chipping in healthy monthly numbers.
 In the crowded segment, the new Maruti Dzire fields against Volkswagen Ameo, Honda Amaze, Ford Aspire, Hyundai Xcent facelift and Tata Tigor among others